 It would not be wrong to term India as the land of festivities, especially this phase from the beginning of the Navratri till Diwali it is almost a riot of many varied and fun-filled festive moments.
-The next in line is of course Karva Chauth on October 27th.
+The next in line is of course Karwa Chauth on November 4th.
 Popular across the north Indian states of Punjab, Haryana, Rajasthan, Uttar Pradesh and Himachal Pradesh, women observe a day-long fast, often without water to pray for the safety, success and long life of their husbands.

 This festival is generally followed strictly in accordance with the Hindu Almanac on the fourth day after full moon in the month of Kartik.

 Preparations for it start at least 3-4 days before.
 The fact that this festival follows the Kharif Harvest in Northern India becomes all the more reason for it to be an opportunity to exchange gifts.

 Women wake up before dawn to eat and drink something that would provide sustenance to them for the entire day.
 ‘Feni’, a vermicelli variant mixed in milk and sugar is an important part of this special breakfast before dawn.
 In Punjab normally the mother-in-law makes a gift hamper comprising of this ‘Feni’ and other gifts and offers it to the daughter in law, it is called the Sargi.